drina/Kubernetes/Lab-1.md

 vagrant ssh node02
 ```

-### Next step is to do the necessary preconfigurations and to install a container runtime.
+### Next step is to do the necessary pre-configurations and to install a container runtime.
 We will follow the official Kubernetes documentation:

 - [Install Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
 - [Install a container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/)